Semi Integration Support via USB

 • Works across multiple programming languages with sample code in Python, Node.js, and C.

-• Configurable via the Valor Portal with minimal setup effort.
+• Configurable via the Valor Portal.

 • Ensures structured and secure data transmission using framed messages.